airbnb/lottie-web/README.md

 It takes an object as a unique param with:
 - animationData: an Object with the exported animation data.
 - path: the relative path to the animation object. (animationData and path are mutually exclusive)
-- loop: true / false / number how to loop the last segment played
+- loop: true / false / number how to loop the last segment played (default true)
-- autoplay: true / false it will start playing as soon as it is ready
+- autoplay: true / false it will start playing as soon as it is ready (default true)
 - name: animation name for future reference
-- renderer: 'svg' / 'canvas' / 'html' to set the renderer
+- renderer: 'svg' / 'canvas' / 'html' to set the renderer (default 'svg')
 - container: the dom element on which to render the animation